-New Jersey Law Firm Representing Auto Accident Victims
+Representing Auto Accident Victims in New Jersey

 Most of us, though we know that the statistical probability of being involved in a serious car accident is relatively high, manage to put this information out of our minds as we go about our daily routines.
 Those of us who have been driving for more than a few years have usually been involved in at least one “fender bender,” a minor collision in which no one is injured.
-Severe car accidents, involving serious injuries, are, of course, far more disturbing.
+Severe car crashes, involving serious injuries, are, of course, far more disturbing.
 Though less frequent than fender benders, they have become all too common.
-If you or a loved one has had the misfortune to be injured or killed in a car accident in New Jersey, you should contact us, the personal injury law firm of Nagel Rice LLP, for assistance.
+If you or a loved one has had the misfortune to be injured or killed in a car crash in New Jersey, you should contact us, the personal injury law firm of Nagel Rice LLP, for assistance.
 Our astute, cutting-edge attorneys are ready to protect your rights and win you the compensation you deserve.
 Though you have a 2-year window to file a personal injury claim, the sooner you get in touch with us, the more likely we will be to find physical evidence and cooperating witnesses.

 - Distracted driving accidents